Ann-Margret: Continuing film and television career (1990–present)

-On October 14, 2010, Ann-Margret appeared on CBS' CSI.
+On 14 October 2010, Ann-Margret appeared on CBS's CSI.

-In the Fall of 2011, she co-starred with Andy Williams for a series of concerts at his Moon River Theater in Branson, Missouri.
+In the fall of 2011, she co-starred with Andy Williams for a series of concerts at his Moon River Theater in Branson, Missouri.
 These proved to be Williams' last performances before his death in 2012.

 In 2014, she began appearing in a recurring role in the Showtime original series Ray Donovan.
-On October 1, 2018, it was announced that she had joined the second season of the Syfy series Happy! in a recurring role.
+On 1 October 2018, it was announced that she had joined the second season of the Syfy series Happy! in a recurring role.

 In 2018, she guest-starred in The Kominsky Method, portraying Diane, a widow and possible love interest for the recently widowed Norman, played by Alan Arkin.

+On 28 November 2023, she was a guest narrator of Disney's Candlelight Processional at Walt Disney World.